Getting work experience in the media and publishing industry

 Take the initiative and approach companies that interest you if they don’t offer a formal work experience scheme.

-One of the best places to start getting experience is probably somewhere on campus – though these activities may have been more difficult to find or been run virtually during the coronavirus pandemic.
+One of the best places to start getting experience is probably somewhere on campus.
 Many student unions have a website, newspaper, magazine, creative writing anthology, radio and/or television station.
 These are good places to build up a portfolio of work.
 Even if they don’t have enough space for you to contribute any new content when you join, they will almost certainly need support staff, proofreaders, producers and so on.
 Sign up at freshers’ fair or go along to a meeting.

 Once you’ve joined, you can stand for election to a more senior role, which will allow you to take on responsibility and be more involved in planning, organisation, decision-making and training up less experienced students.
 For example, a section editor for a student magazine might attend meetings, come up with article ideas to delegate, interview people, send requests for photographs, use online publishing programmes and liaise with designers.
 Experience across a range of different roles will also help when you apply for jobs as it demonstrates an understanding of the whole process.

 Some media and publishing employers run insight days, allowing you to learn more about the sector and the organisation.
 During the coronavirus pandemic these are being run virtually.
 Examples from 2021 included Northern:Lite virtual open days (with HarperCollins’ Manchester-based division HarperNorth), and Orion on Tour: Demystifying Publishing (run by Orion in collaboration with Manchester Metropolitan University).

 It’s also worth looking out for shorter webinar-style events run by organisations such as targetjobs, the Society of Young Publishers, BookMachine and some publishing companies.